The world's best value red light therapy panels

 While we have nothing against skin-contact devices (and plan to add some to our catalog in the future), we do believe panels are a better choice for many applications because:

-- You cannot avoid EMF exposure with skin-contact devices (though the EMF produced is relatively low because of how weak the devices are) while well good quality panels like the Hero300 can be used at their recommended usage distances with 0 EMF
+4. You cannot avoid EMF exposure with skin-contact devices (though the EMF produced is relatively low because of how weak the devices are) while well made panels like the Hero300 can be used at their recommended usage distances with 0 EMF

 One of the biggest criticisms of red light therapy panels is that large amounts of light reflects off your body.
 This is, however, compensated for by the much stronger power and irradiances of panels.
 Skin-contact devices are usually only around 10W, and that is fine because the light doesn't need to be strong when it's directly on the skin.
 But it also means panels, with almost 50 times the power, are designed to compensate for this extra distance.